All Posts

 Why Tasmanian wording trips parents up

 Parents arriving from NSW may assume Kindergarten in Tasmania means the first year of school.
 It does not.
-Parents arriving from Victoria may assume Prep works off the same type of 30 April cut-off.
+Parents arriving from Victoria may assume Prep works off the same kind of 30 April rule.
 It does not.

-Tasmania's official wording focuses more on the compulsory attendance point than on a single birthday cut-off phrase.
-That is why it is better to follow the Tasmanian guidance directly rather than force it into another state's template.
+Tasmania's official wording focuses more on when school becomes compulsory than on a neat cut-off phrase.
+That is why it is better to follow Tasmanian guidance directly rather than force it into another state's pattern.

 What this means for enrolment planning

-In practice, Tasmanian parents often need to think about two steps:
+In practice, Tasmanian parents often need to think about two separate steps:

 1. whether their child will attend Kindergarten at four; and

-2. when the child will move into Prep under the compulsory attendance rule.
+2. when the child will move into Prep under the rule for when school becomes compulsory.

-If you are still testing readiness, use School Readiness Comprehensive Guide before you lock in the decision.
+If you are still testing readiness rather than eligibility, use School Readiness Comprehensive Guide before you lock in the decision.

 Moving into or out of Tasmania